Does it matter how many words you write on a topic?

 If you are part of a team of writers, or just want to write in more disciplined and effective way, you should set up your WordPress site to follow some best practices.
-The Content Checklist plugin for WordPress will allow choosing a maximum and minimum length of your WordPress content.
+The PublishPress Checklists plugin for WordPress will allow choosing a maximum and minimum length of your WordPress content.

-- Go to PublishPress > Checklist in your WordPress admin area.
+- Go to Checklists in your WordPress admin area.

-- Look for the “Number of words” fields.
+- Look for the “Number of words in content” field.
 Choose a minimum and maximum number.

 - Now when you to go write a post, you'll see a “Checklist” box that tells you whether you've hit your goal.
 You can see below that this post is either too short or too long.

-- In the settings screen you save above, there was a “Prevent publishing” option.
-If you left that default setting, when you try to publish the post without hitting your goal, you’ll see this message below.
-You actually can’t publish your post without hitting the required number of words.
+- In the settings screen you saved above, there was a “Required” option.
+If you left that default setting, when you try to publish the post without hitting your goal, you'll see this message below.
+You actually can't publish your post without hitting the required number of words.